-In patients with severe nipple inversion, the surgeon makes multiple incisions around the areola and under the nipple to lift up the areola tissue and have more access to the milk ducts.
+In patients with severely inverted nipples, the surgeon makes multiple incisions around the areola and under the nipple to lift the areola tissue and have more access to the milk ducts.
 Then, he cuts the milk ducts, pulls the nipple, and tightens the neck of the nipple.
 The lifted areola tissue is placed in its former position, and the projected nipple is sutured in its new location.
 As this procedure involves cutting the milk ducts, the patient may lose her ability to breastfeed partially or entirely.
-The advantage of this method is that its results are permanent.
+The advantage of this nipple repair surgery is that its results are permanent.

 What to Expect After Inverted Nipple Surgery?

-Suppose inverted nipple surgery is done under local anaesthesia.
-In that case, you can go home on the day of the surgery, but if the operation is done under general anaesthesia, you should stay a night at the hospital to check your vital signs for 2 hours.
+Suppose inverted nipple surgery is done under local anesthesia.
+In that case, you can go home on the day of the surgery, but if the operation is done under general anesthesia, you should stay a night at the hospital to check your vital signs for 2 hours.
 During the first two weeks after the procedure, you may experience moderate pain, burning sensation, and itching in your breast.
-In your first appointment after the surgery, which takes place two weeks after the surgery, your healthcare provider removes your dissolvable stitches and checks your nipple position and projection.
+In your first appointment after the surgery, which takes place two weeks, your healthcare provider removes your dissolvable stitches and checks your nipple position and projection.

 Inverted Nipple Surgery Recovery Timeline

 The inverted nipple surgery recovery time depends on the extent of your procedure, how fast your wounds heal, and how you care for your body during the first two weeks.
-On average, the full recovery from nipple correction surgery takes four weeks, but you can return to work four to seven days after the operation.
-Read on to learn what to do during the four-week recovery period of nipple inversion surgery.
+On average, the full recovery from nipple repair surgery takes four weeks, but you can return to work four to seven days after the operation.
+Read on to learn what to do during the four-week recovery period of inverted nipple treatment.